-> Advanced Driver Assistance Systems (ADAS) are helping save lives and making driving safer for everyone while we all wait for mass market autonomous transportation solutions.
-QNX Software Systems provides software for developing ADAS applications that removes our customer’s burden of writing highly performant data acquisition code and provides a pipeline for implementing custom data processing algorithms.
-I work on the Sensor Framework portion of QNX’s ADAS product, which provides a consistent API for efficiently accessing data from a range of IMU, GPS, radar, and lidar sensors, in addition to cameras.
-I also assist with experimental projects in QNX’s Autonomous Vehicle Innovation Centre (AVIC) and was proud to develop the rearview mirror display in our 2019 CES showing of a modified Karma Revero.
+Advanced Driver Assistance Systems (ADAS) are helping to save lives and making driving safer for everyone while we wait for mass market autonomous transportation solutions.
+QNX Software Systems develops a proprietary realtime operating system and range of middleware products for the embedded space, in particularly the automotive market.
+I worked on the Sensor Framework portion of QNX’s ADAS product, which provides a consistent API for efficiently accessing data from a range of IMU, GPS, radar, and lidar sensors, in addition to cameras.
+I also assisted with experimental projects in QNX’s Autonomous Vehicle Innovation Centre (AVIC) and was proud to have developed the rearview “mirror” display in our 2019 CES showing of a modified Karma Revero.

 With the support of the German Academic Exchange Service (DAAD) through their Research Internships in Science and Engineering (RISE), I spent a summer during my studies in Erlangen at the Fraunhofer IIS assisting with research into blind source separation (BSS).
 Most notably, I made contributions to craffel’s mir_eval open source music information retrieval library to add Python support for framewise and stereo source separation quality metrics.
 I worked under the excellent supervision of faroit.

+Monitoring the health of critical machinery is of paramount importance to avoiding costly and dangerous equipment failures.
 The health of any oil lubricated machinery can be monitored using Oil Debris Monitoring (ODM) technology.
-GasTOPS’s MetalSCAN product line is a foremost solution for monitoring the health of turbines and generators when failures need to be detected in advance (e.g. consider the financial damages caused by an unexpected cruise ship turbine or wind turbine failure).
-I worked on design verification and environmental testing for MetalSCAN 4000, as well as writing a significant portion of the Windows application used in production for interfacing with the device.
+GasTOPS’s MetalSCAN product line is a foremost solution for the monitoring of turbines and generators.
+I worked on design verification and environmental testing for MetalSCAN 4000, as well as on the Windows application used in production for interfacing with the device.